 Daniela Baldry – Program Coordinator

-Daniela joined the Sydney Writers’ Festival team in February 2017, and returns for her third year to work on the 2019 Festival.
+Daniela joined the Sydney Writers’ Festival team in 2017.
 Daniela has worked for a variety of Sydney’s performing arts venues and festivals; most recently at the Sydney Opera House and Sydney Theatre Company, and previously for the Sydney Film Festival and the Sydney Festival.
 Daniela holds a BA in Communications (Theatre/Media) and a Masters in English and Drama Education.

 Jessica Block – Development Consultant